aalmiray/java-champions/site/documents/bylaws/bylaws.md

 The name of this organization shall be the Java Champions Community, hereinafter referred to as "the Group."

 ### Section 2: Purpose
-The purpose of the Group is to recognize key influencers in the Java community, provide advice, support and advance the adoption of Java technologies.
+The purpose of the Group is to serve as part of a Java community outreach program for Oracle.
+Originally formed by Sun Microsystem, the Java Champion program was designed to reach Java developers that were not involved with a Java User Group (JUG).
+To achieve this they drew together a self identifying group of independent thought leaders and key influencers in the Java community.
+The intent was for the group to be able to provide a voice for the community that Sun and now Oracle could make use of to help guide decision making and reshape messaging.
+The remainder of this document lays out the rules by which Java Champions are selected and admitted to the group.

 ### Section 3: Trademark
 The Group name includes the word "Java", which is trademarked by Oracle.